sripathikrishnan/redis-rdb-tools/README.md

 # Parse Redis dump.rdb files, Analyze Memory, and Export Data to JSON #

-rdbtools is a parser for Redis' dump.rdb files.
+Rdbtools is a parser for Redis' dump.rdb files.
 The parser generates events similar to an xml sax parser, and is very efficient memory wise.

 In addition, rdbtools provides utilities to :